RfidResearchGroup/proxmark3/doc/cheatsheet.md

 ```
 Options
 ---
+-k, --key <key>                Access key as 16 hex symbols
-b <block>  : The block number as 2 hex symbols
+-b, --block <block>            The block number to read as an integer
-d <data>   : Set the Data to write as 16 hex symbols
+-d, --data <data>              data to write as 16 hex symbols
-k <key>    : Access Key as 16 hex symbols or 1 hex to select key from memory
+    --ki <key idx>                 Key index to select key from memory 'hf iclass managekeys'
+    --credit                       key is assumed to be the credit key
+    --elite                        elite computations applied to key
+    --raw                          no computations applied to key (raw)
+    --nr                           replay of NR/MAC

-pm3 --> hf iclass wrbl b 07 d 6ce099fe7e614fd0 k 0
+pm3 --> hf iclass wrbl -b 7 -d 6ce099fe7e614fd0 --ki 0
 ```

 Print keystore